 Just around the corner from Municipal House is Henry’s Tower (Jindrišská vež), the original bell tower of the church of St. Henry and St. Kunhuta, located in the space between Jindrišská Street and the southwest corner of Senovážné Square in Prague’s New Town.
 Reaching a height of 65.7 meters the tower is the tallest free-standing bell tower in Prague.
 The sandstone tower was built in the Gothic style in 1467.

-For more about what to do in Prague, visit our Prague on a budget – 9 top things to do .
+For more about what visitors must see in Prague, visit our Prague on a budget – 9 top things to do .